- The disease

 Isolation and restriction

-12. Special situations
+11. Special situations

 A case in a child care setting

-Hepatitis A vaccine or NHIG should be administered to all previously unvaccinated staff members and attendees of the childcare facility AND members of households who have children (centre attendees) in nappies.
+For an outbreak, hepatitis A vaccine or NHIG should be administered to all previously unvaccinated staff members and attendees of the childcare facility AND members of households who have children (centre attendees) in nappies.

 A case in a school, hospital, or work setting

-A case in a food handler
+A case in a food handler (see Appendix 2)

-Follow up of patrons should be considered if: the food handler, while infectious, directly handled food that was not subsequently cooked prior to serving and had diarrhoea or poor hygienic practices and patrons can be identified and provided with PEP within 2 weeks of exposure.
+Consider follow up of patrons if the food handler, while infectious, directly handled food that was not subsequently cooked prior to serving AND had diarrhoea or poor hygienic practices AND patrons can be identified and provided with PEP within two weeks of exposure.
 Use of PEP should be considered in institutional settings where multiple exposures among patrons may have occurred.
 PHU staff must work in close collaboration with the [NSW Food Authority] in managing the risk to other staff and patrons.

 It can be difficult to identify all people who may have been exposed to food prepared by a case.
 It is therefore important to evaluate the degree of risk to patrons by assessing the risk behaviours of the case.
 Where a risk is identified, there are two primary reasons to alert patrons: